pallashadow/yolov5face_torchserve_tensorrt/README.md

-# Use Torchserve and TensorRT (torch2trt) and yolov5face to build a face detection server
+# Face Detection Server with Torchserve and TensorRT (torch2trt)

-use Torchserve with TensorRT backend（recommended） with 11ms latency，query per second (QPS) 700 on T4 GPU server
+Inference yolov5_face model with Torchserve and TensorRT backend（recommended）.
+11ms latency，query per second (QPS) 700 on T4 GPU server

 use Torchserve with Jit TorchScript backend see **torchserve/readme_torchserve_depricated.md**.
 With higher latency and lower throughput.

 this repo is adapted from https://github.com/deepcam-cn/yolov5-face (Warning: GNU LICENSE)
 1. Add Torchserve as Inference server
-2. accerlerated with TensorRT by torch2trt toolkit, with 10x lower latency and 2x larger throughput. this is the first demo to show how serve TensorRT model on Torchserve as far as I know.
+2. accerlerated with TensorRT by torch2trt toolkit, with 10x lower latency and 2x larger throughput.
+This is the first demo to show how serve TensorRT model on Torchserve as far as I know.
 3. add Docker and logging.

 Where Torchserve is a performant, flexible and easy to use tool for serving PyTorch eager mode and torschripted models.
 TensorRT is a library developed by NVIDIA for faster inference on NVIDIA graphics processing units (GPUs). ...
-It can give around 4 to 5 times faster inference on many real-time services and embedded applications. torch2trt is a PyTorch to TensorRT converter which utilizes the TensorRT Python API.
+It can give around 4 to 5 times faster inference on many real-time services and embedded applications. "torch2trt" is a PyTorch to TensorRT converter which utilizes the TensorRT Python API.
 It remain the input/ouput of the model as Torch Tensor format. https://github.com/NVIDIA-AI-IOT/torch2trt

 ## why choose yolov5face as face detection model